rezahedi/visit-bamyan.com/source/about-bamyan/index.md

 ### Where to see

-The nearest and accesible places to see are the ruined Buddha statues, the main reason that most people visit Bamyan.
+The nearest and accesible places to see are the ruined {% post_link buddha-statues Buddha statues %}, the main reason that most people visit Bamyan.
 Although some feel that to visit at all is to reward cultural vandalism and desecration.
 Created in the 6th century, they were the largest in the world and a pilgrimage site for Buddhists.
 Over the centuries they were damaged by various invaders, and in 2001 the Taliban declared them 'un-islamic', rolled in tanks and destroyed them completely.
 All that remains are the 'footprints'.
 But there are many interesting caves and inside, many of the caves have remains of painted frescos.
 A Afs 300 ticket will get you in, and a guide ($15/day) is well worth it.
 This ticket will also let you into {% post_link red-city-zahak Zohak City %} and {% post_link city-of-scream-gholghola Golgola City %}.

 The area around the buddhas and to the west is interesting to walk around (stay on well-used paths).
 Many of the buildings were destroyed in war.

 **Caves** are abundant throughout the mountainside.

-**Shahr-e Gholghola** or City of Screams is a fort high above the town that gives some of the best views of the entire valley.
+**Shahr-e Gholghola** or {% post_link city-of-screams-gholghola City of Screams %} is a fort high above the town that gives some of the best views of the entire valley.

-Hiking, Cycling and Skiing is a major activity in the Bamyan Valley.
+Hiking, Cycling and {% post_link afghan-ski-challenge Skiing %} is a major activity in the Bamyan Valley.

 Bamyan is one of the safest parts of Afghanistan and it is a pioneer in girls’ education and sports including its famous ski at the magnificent snow-capped mountains of Hindu Kush.
 There are many hotels and women owned shops that sell beautiful handcraft and embroideries.
 The Bamyan city is surrounded by stunning terrain and a cave network of monasteries including the colossal buddha statues that were destroyed by the Taliban once towered over the valley.
 Bamyan had the first ever female Governor, Habiba Sarabi and the people of Bamyan are known for their hospitality, love for art and civil and cultural creativity, which are tangible signs of civilization heritage.